• Skip to primary navigation

 Tonkotsu Ramen

-This tonkotsu ramen recipe boasts a rich, long-simmered broth.
+This tonkotsu ramen recipe has a rich, long-simmered broth.
 The Japanese-style chashu pork is cooked with mirin, sake, shoyu, rice wine vinegar, and aromatics including garlic, ginger, and scallions.
 Soft-boiled eggs add to the richness of the bowl, while pickled mushrooms brighten the flavors.

 Check out this recipe